Arif Dashdemirov

-Arif Dashdemirov (Arif Daşdəmirov; born 10 February 1987) is an Azerbaijani football defender who last played for Sumgayit FK in the Azerbaijan Premier League.
+Arif Dashdemirov (Arif Daşdəmirov; born 10 February 1987) is an Azerbaijani football defender who has played for the Azerbaijan national team and last played for Sumgayit FK in the Azerbaijan Premier League.

 Career

 Dashdemirov signed a one-year contract with Gabala in August 2009.
 Dashdemirov re-signed for Gabala in June 2015.
 On 25 May 2016, Gabala announced that Dashdemirov had left the club.
 Following the 2015–16 Cup Final, Qarabağ FK manager Gurban Gurbanov announced that the club had signed Dashdemirov.

 On 6 August 2018, Dashdemirov signed for Sumgayit FK.

+In all, Dashdemirov has made 14 appearances for the Azerbaijan national team.